 It’s a treat for mothers to watch preschoolers roll up their sleeves, measure flour, knead dough, and bake from scratch.
 Once the output comes out of the oven smelling delicious, these young bakers are proud of what they have made.
 DIY baking is another interesting early home science training you can give to your children through online learning apps.
 SKIDOS has enough ‘learning to bake’ games in the store.

-Did you know: SKIDOS Bakery Game helps kids master their mathematics skills and develop their interest in coding.
+Did you know: SKIDOS Bakery Game helps kids master their mathematics skills.

 Introduction to the globe (Geography)